appvia/appviamaps/README.md

 ## Application Architecture

 The application architecture we shall be deploying includes a browser based app which communicates to a frontend UI service.
-The seperately deployed services on the back end are responsible for communicatng with the map data and sending to the frntend.
+The seperately deployed services on the back end are responsible for communicatng with the map data and sending to the frontend.

 ![App architecture](/img/img13.jpeg )